flavienbwk/12-bytes-compression/README.md

 [Binary payload] [94/96] 0110011110001001110001001110101101011110001100100010101001110100000001011101100010010110010101
 ```

+Find an example to uncompress the payload in [decompress/decompress.py](./decompress/decompress.py)

 ## Compatibility

 This library was created to be compatible with most of the embedded microprocessors.